 Teaching

-Informed by my interdisciplinary background—including psychology, sociology, linguistics, and computer science—I encourage students to see how core psychological processes unfold in real-world social contexts.
+Informed by my interdisciplinary background (in psychology, sociology, linguistics, and computer science), I encourage students to see how core psychological processes unfold in real-world social contexts.
 I believe that effective teaching combines rigor with reflection: teaching should not only transmit knowledge, but cultivate curiosity, flexible thinking, and critical engagement with science as a practice.

 Course Instruction